sunnyms/lending_club_case_study/README.md

 - Python - version 3.7
 - Pandas - version 1.2.4
 - Numpy  - version 1.20.1
-- matplotlib - version
+- matplotlib - version 1.0.0

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This is an Group Project
+- This is a Group Project
 - Group Member : Sunny M Sharma and Govindrao Katture

 ## Contact
-Created by [@sunnyms and @givindrao ] - feel free to contact me!
+Created by [https://github.com/sunnyms and https://github.com/GRK05] - feel free to contact me!

 <!-- Optional -->